barryclark/jekyll-now/_posts/2021-08-06-8-into-the-unknown.md

 ### What I’ve learned

-What do bike brakes, IV drips, and fire hoses have in common?
-Fluid mechanics!
-Yes, I've been still thinking about how cool fluid mechanics are, even after shelving my scuba diving certification for the time being.
-Its applications surrounds us - literally, like pipes!
+What do bike brakes, IV drips, and fire hoses have in common? **Fluid mechanics!** I've been still thinking about how cool fluid mechanics are, even after shelving my scuba diving certification for the time being.
+Its applications surround us - literally, like pipes!
+In order to keep the blog post short, I've barely scratched the surface of this topic.

-#### Background
+#### Background - under pressure!

-Before going into fluid mechanics, a bit of background is needed:

 Pressure is the amount of force exerted over a given cross-sectional area.
 The exact formula is `P = F/A`.
-This is why, for example, a syringe's tiny needle can pierce skin with a relatively soft jab. *Did you know?* Flight attendants in the early days of commercial flight couldn't wear high heels because their weight would cause the heels to pierce through the airplane floor from the immense pressure!
+This is why, for example, a syringe's tiny needle can pierce one's skin with a relatively soft jab, while poking skin with the blunt end of a pencil might only result in an annoyed friend. *Did you know?* Flight attendants in the early days of commercial flight couldn't wear high heels because their weight would cause the heels to pierce through the airplane floor from the immense pressure!

-Pressure can also be expressed relative to the depth of an object in a fluid, or the relative height of a fluid. (`P = hpg`, and the Interwebs has articles on how to derive this.) *Did you know?* IV bags are hung higher so that the fluid's pressure is higher than the pressure in a patient's vein, so the fluid flows into the patient.
+Pressure can also be expressed relative to the depth of an object in a fluid, or the relative height of a fluid. (`P = hpg`, and the Interwebs has articles on the specific variables and how to derive this formula.) *Did you know?* IV bags are hung higher than the patient so the fluid's pressure is higher than the pressure in a patient's vein.
+This pressure difference results in the fluid to flow into the patient.

 #### Pascal's Principle

 One of the coolest things I've learned about fluid mechanics is [Pascal's Principle](https://en.wikipedia.org/wiki/Pascal%27s_law).
 In short, if a fluid is contained in a closed container, a pressure change in the container is transmitted throughout the fluid without any loss.
-Why is this so important to know?
+Why is this important to know?

-**Fluid pressure distributes evenly.** That means the pressure change can occur at one end, and cause pressure change throughout a potentially long container.
-Bike brakes, for example, can use a hydraulic system to brake a wheel by squeezing the lever on the handlebar.
+**Fluid pressure distributes evenly throughout the container.** That means the pressure change can occur at one end, and cause uniform pressure change throughout a potentially long container.
+Bike brakes, for example, can use a hydraulic system to brake the rear wheel by squeezing the lever on the handlebar.

-Since fluid pressure distributes evenly, the **force adjusts accordingly based on the cross-sectional area.** If a small force is exerted on one end with a small cross-sectional area, the other end with a larger cross-sectional area will exert a larger force.
+Since fluid pressure distributes evenly, the **force adjusts accordingly based on the cross-sectional area of the container.** According to the formula `P = F1/A1 = F2/A2`, if a small force is exerted on one end with a small cross-sectional area, the other end with a larger cross-sectional area will exert a larger force.
+This seems non-intuitive (to me at least), but it has led to many engineering breakthroughs.
 The [hydraulic press](https://en.wikipedia.org/wiki/Hydraulic_press) is a great demonstration of Pascal's Principle in action.

 Note that Pascal's Principle doesn't apply to a fire hose once the water is let loose - since the fire hose is no longer a closed container!